DGAP-Stimmrechte: ADO Properties S.A. (deutsch)

 Form to be used for the purposes of notifying a change in major holdings pursuant to the amended law and Grand-ducal Regulation of 11 January 2008 on transparency requirements for issuers (referred to as 'the Transparency Law' and 'the Transparency Regulation') NOTIFICATION OF MAJOR HOLDINGS (to be sent to the relevant issuer and to the CSSF)i

-B 1: Financial Instruments according to Art.
-12(1)(a) of the Transparency Law Type of financial Expirati- Exercise/ Number of % of instrument on datex Conversi- voting vo- on rights that ting Periodxi may be righ- acquired if ts the instrument is exercised/ converted. % % % SUBTOTAL % B.1

 B 2: Financial Instruments with similar economic effect according to Art.
-12(1)(b) of the Transparency Law Type of financial Expirati- Exercise/ Physical or Num- % of instrument on datex Conversi- cash ber voting on settlement- of rights Periodxi xii vo- ting righ- ts % % % SUBTOTAL % B.2
+12(1)(b) of the Transparency Law Type of financial Expirati- Exerci- Physical Num- % of instrument on datex se/ or cash ber voting Conversi- settlement- of rights on xii vo- Periodxi ting righ- ts 0 % 0 % 0 % SUBTOTAL 0 % B.2

+9. In case of proxy voting: The proxy holder named n/a will cease to hold n/a % and n/a number of voting rights as of n/a .

-10. Additional informationxvi: BNP Paribas Securities Services S.C.A., Frankfurt branch is holding Mr. Klaus Wecken's and Wecken & Cie.'s shares in ADO Properties S.A. in its role as settlement agent only, in the name, on behalf and for the account of and acting as a proxy of Mr. Klaus Wecken and Wecken & Cie. from the issue of the shares on 31 March 2020 until settlement on 9 April 2020.
-Done at Basel On 06.04.2020
+10. Additional informationxvi: BNP Paribas Frankfurt Securities Services S.C.A., Frankfurt branch is holding 3,969,292 shares in ADO Properties S.A. in its role as settlement agent only, in the name, on behalf and for the account of and acting as a proxy of Fairwater Multi-Strategy Investment ICAV, which is managed by the AIFM Mirabella Malta Limited, from the issue of the shares on 31 March 2020 until settlement on 9 April 2020.
+Fairwater Multi-Strategy Investment ICAV holds the shares in the sub-fund Fairwater Real Estate Opportunities Fund.
+Fairwater Multi-Strategy Investment ICAV acting in respect of its sub-fund Fairwater Real Estate Opportunites Fund is managed by Mirabella Malta Limited acting as AIFM.
+Done at London, United Kingdom On 06/04/2020

 Notes